Last year, my Christmas Day schedule went a little something like this:

-These are the things I remember from December 25th, 2017.
+These are the things I remember from last Christmas.

 I want to remember little moments of my son staring at the presents under the tree in wonder.
 I want to remember him making my parents laugh with his dance moves to Christmas music.
 I want memories I can treasure, and I need the time and the ability to let my mind relax in order to make that happen.
 Christmas is about spending time with those you love, not biding your time until the next place you have to stop.